ULOGShop/.github/profile/README.md

 </div>

 <div align="center">
-    <sub>Hello, in this Organization you will find the highest quality resources produced by the ULOG Team.</sub>
+    <sub>Hello, in this Organization you will find the highest quality resources produced by the ULOG.</sub>
 </div>

 <br/>